chris-calo/catapult-sample/README.md

 ## implementation

-As interest was requested, in regard to process of integration between the front-end and the back-end, here is a brief, bulleted step-by-step:
+As there was interest, in regard to process of integration between the front-end and the back-end, here is a brief, bulleted step-by-step:

 1. Prior to any "code" being written or UI created, data is modelled.